ProxySeer/Elysium/README.md

 Replica Applier → applies logs and checkpoints when the container is opened, keeping replicas automatically in sync

 This makes it possible to manage your data securely, efficiently, and with built-in redundancy.
+Below you can see the overall Elysium architecture diagram